mrle0429/COMP3008J-Distributed-System/Tutorial 3/COMP3008J-Distributed-System-Tutorial-#3.md

 **Overlay** is used to clarify that it is an application layer routing mechanism (it is not a network layer mechanism like IP routing).

-Routing overlay是实现路由功能的逻辑结构。它根据特定的算法，在节点之间转发消息，确保快速通信。It directs the request to a node on which a replica (or the original) of   the resource resides. 它还负责增加，删除资源节点，并为他们创建GUID.
+**Routing overlay** is the logical structure that implements routing functionality.
+It forwards messages between nodes based on specific algorithms to ensure fast communication.
+It directs the request to a node on which a replica (or the original) of the resource resides.
+It is also responsible for adding and removing resource nodes and creating GUIDs for them.

 3. **Pastry Node Routing Decision**